 The dates in September do vary so be sure to check out the official Festival Asalto website for exact dates for the upcoming year.

-The location of the festival and the neighbourhood of where the street art pieces are put changes each year.
-In the past the location has been very close to the city centre, for example in Las Armas.
-In 2018 when I visited the festival it was in the neighbourhood of Oliver, a 20 minute drive from the city centre.
+The location of the festival and the neighbourhood where the street art pieces are put changes each year.
+In the past, the location has been very close to the city centre, for example in Las Armas.
+In 2018 when I visited the festival it was in the neighbourhood of Oliver, a 20-minute drive from the city centre.

 Changing the location means that Festival Asalto can bring colour and life to more of the city with each passing year.